MEET OUR TEAM

 -

-Natalie (she/her) is a New York State Licensed Clinical Social Worker (LCSW) with experience supporting adults facing anxiety, depression, mood disorders, trauma, and life transitions.
+Natalie (she/her) is a New York State Licensed Clinical Social Worker (LCSW) with experience supporting adults facing anxiety, depression, mood disorders, trauma-related issues, and life transitions.

 With all of her experience, Natalie is passionate about helping individuals build on their strengths to navigate challenges and achieve meaningful growth.